Choose your language:

 The transition to a mixed on-site and off-shore team proved successful and the client was impressed with the caliber of our resources and delivery.
 The client was also pleased with our flexibility and seamlessness in moving from Montreal to Bangalore.
 We gave them the information they needed and decisions were made quickly so as to not further stifle deadlines; after three collaborative client meetings and the production of an implementation plan, PSS was on the same page and ready to move forward with the revised approach.

-To smoothly transition our efforts from Montreal to Bangalore, we completed current projects in the MSC, and then began onboarding and training the Bangalore team.
-The MSC team went to India for two weeks to train, transfer knowledge and supervise, ensuring the Bangalore team understood their role and could deliver to client expectations.
+To smoothly transition our efforts from Montreal to Bangalore, we completed current projects in the Montreal Innovation Center, and then began onboarding and training the Bangalore team.
+The Montreal team went to India for two weeks to train, transfer knowledge and supervise, ensuring the Bangalore team understood their role and could deliver to client expectations.
 Meanwhile, the client was concerned with open communication and multiple time zones, obstacles that could emerge when changing the scope from near to off shore.
 In order to combat those challenges, we maintained the same delivery manager throughout the transition and established a business and system analyst role in Jacksonville.
 These resources would be dedicated to serving as both the client’s point of contact and the Bangalore team’s source for client information and feedback.